Skip to main content

 You get a final report and a practical discussion about what the next twelve months should prioritise.

-Annual planning and governance conversations need one security story, not a pile of disconnected updates.
-Use this when the business needs a yearly wrap-up and planning input, usually as part of an existing reporting rhythm.
+Annual planning and governance conversations need one security story, not a pile of disconnected updates Use this when the business needs a yearly wrap-up and planning input, usually as part of an existing reporting rhythm.

-What changes after Annual Security Report is delivered? +
+What changes once the work is delivered?

 You leave with one annual report that ties security status, risk movement, and next-year priorities together for leadership.